Jeff Younger–Anne Georgulas custody battle: 2022 Texas Supreme Court petition

 In September 2022, Georgulas moved with the twins in California.
 Younger, representing himself, petitioned the Texas Supreme Court to return them to Texas.
 California had recently passed SB 107, which Younger speculated would allow his daughter to medically transition.

 Justices Jimmy Blacklock and Evan Young denied his petition, writing that it was based on a misunderstanding of the new law, and that the court "cannot intervene based on tenuous speculation about what other courts might do in the future".
-They noted Georgulas had already agreed to a court order that she would not seek gender-affirming care for their daughter without Younger's consent, and testified that she did not intend to use SB 107 to do so.
+They noted Georgulas had already agreed to a court order that she would not seek transgender care for their daughter without Younger's consent, and testified that she did not intend to use SB 107 to do so.
 Blacklock commented, "I find it troubling that [Younger] has refused to see either of his children in over a year despite abundant opportunities to do so."

 2024 California court decision

-On November 11, 2024, a California court denied Younger custody, and gave Georgulas authority to proceed with gender-affirming care for the now 12-year-old.
+On November 11, 2024, a California court denied Younger custody, and gave Georgulas authority to seek transgender health care for the now 12-year-old.

-Younger was awarded supervised visitation, but tweeted on November 19 that he would not do so because the supervision "reinforces in a child's mind that the father is dangerous, that something is wrong with him."
+Younger was awarded supervised visitation, but tweeted on November 19 that he would not make use of this, because the supervision "reinforces in a child's mind that the father is dangerous, that something is wrong with him."
 He said he will send them "letters and gifts" instead.